-6.5.1 If a complaint involving alleged financial mismanagement or wrongdoing in the internal operations of PIA is received, the Chair and the Treasurer should be notified in writing within two days, and the complaint investigated immediately.
-Again, strict confidentiality will be maintained with respect to both the whistle blower and the accused party/parties until such time as a decision has been reached as to whether wrongdoing has occurred, and if, so, its severity.
+- 6.6.1 If a complaint involving alleged financial mismanagement or wrongdoing in the internal operations of PIA is received, the Chair and the Treasurer should be notified in writing within two days, and the complaint investigated immediately.
+Again, strict confidentiality will be maintained with respect to both the whistle blower and the accused party/parties until such time as a decision has been reached as to whether wrongdoing has occurred, and, if so, its severity.
 If the complaint proves to be warranted, the PIA membership of the responsible party or parties may be revoked.
-In incidents in which a criminal offence may have been committed, the incident shall be reported to the police for investigation.

-6.5.2 In event of a complaint regarding financial wrongdoing in relation to the implementation of an overseas project being received, the Chair, in conjunction with the Project Coordinator and / or the Treasurer will discuss the incident with the Partner Organisation as promptly as possible.
+In incidents in which a criminal offence may have been committed, the incident shall be reported to the police for investigation. - 6.6.2 In the event of a complaint regarding financial wrongdoing in relation to the implementation of an overseas project being received, the Chair, in conjunction with the Project Coordinator and / or the Treasurer will discuss the incident with the Partner Organisation as promptly as possible.
 If after investigation, the complaint proves warranted and the outcome of the Partner Organisation's response to the complaint is not considered satisfactory, PIA's financial support for the project may be withdrawn.
-The Partner Organisation would be expected to report any major incidence of financial wrongdoing to the local police.
+The Partner Organisation would be expected to report any major incident of financial wrongdoing to the local police.

-6.6 Process for Responding to Serious Complaints Not Concerning SEAH or Financial Wrongdoing
+6.7 Process for Responding to Serious Complaints Not Concerning SEAH or Financial Wrongdoing

-6.6.1 If after investigation a complaint proves warranted and is serious but neither illegal nor related to financial wrongdoing or sexual exploitation, abuse or harassment, a special meeting of the Board, or Board Executive, will be called within 5 days to discuss the complaint and decide on an appropriate response to be implemented as soon as possible.
+6.7.1 If after investigation a complaint proves warranted and is serious but neither illegal nor related to financial wrongdoing or sexual exploitation, abuse or harassment, a special meeting of the Board, or Board Executive, will be called within 5 days to discuss the complaint and decide on an appropriate response to be implemented as soon as possible.
 The complainant will be kept informed of progress in resolving the complaint.

-6.7 Process for Responding to Complaints Not Considered Serious
+6.8 Process for Responding to Complaints not Considered Serious week of the Board meeting.

-6.7.1 If the complaint is found after investigation to be warranted, but is not considered serious, it will be addressed at the next monthly Board meeting and the complainant informed of the date of this meeting when his/her complaint is acknowledged.
-The outcome will be communicated to the complainant in writing within one week of the Board meeting.
 The complainant will be advised that if he/she is not satisfied with the response, he/she may either complain to the ACFID Code of Conduct Committee if he/she feels there has been a breach of the Code.
 Alternatively, reconsideration of the complaint can be requested if the complainant feels there has been a misunderstanding or omission of facts by the Board in its resolution.